 As we enter a second year plagued by COVID-19, all industries have had to pivot back and analyze their operations to be prepared for what is still an uncertain future.
-While marketing was shifting from traditional to digital marketing even before the pandemic.
-Brands that were still planning to make the shift in the future had to fast-track their plans.
+While marketing was shifting from traditional to digital marketing even before the pandemic, brands that were still planning to make the shift in the future had to fast-track their plans.

 Success in the fashion industry has always depended on brands building brand value through relationships and experiences.
-However, according to Jay Pattisall, principal analyst on advertising and digital marketing at Forrester.
-2020 saw fashion brands focusing less on marketing projects that generated revenue.
-More on long-term transformations and strong connections with customers.
+However, according to Jay Pattisall, principal analyst on advertising and digital marketing at Forrester, 2020 saw fashion brands focusing less on marketing projects that generated revenue.
+They also focused more on long-term transformations and strong connections with customers.
 In an already competitive market, brands realized that building a more robust relationship was more important.
 Not just for survival but for long-term success as well.
 To build success, fashion marketers have to research current trends and their different target audiences.
 They have to figure out how to connect with their customers while inspiring them to develop an interest in the product and the brand.

 Let us look at some trends that have remained relevant and have emerged in the fashion industry in the past year.
 These trends will continue to work for marketing professionals and fashion brands.